oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/mmhost/README.md

 ### Using `annotated_arg` to configure Avalon memory-mapped host interfaces

-You can override the default behaviour of a pointer argument by declaring an `annotated_arg` kernel argument instead.
+The default behaviour of a pointer argument can be overridden by declaring an `annotated_arg` kernel argument.

 #### Example 2: A kernel with a single customized Avalon memory-mapped host interface
 ```c++